atsushieno/aap-core/docs/design/NEW_PORTS.md

 There will be `ParameterInfo` in C++ hosting API and Kotlin hosting API.

+One thing that existed as a port property but not as a parameter property is `pp:minimumSize`, which is to indicate the minimum buffer size of the port.
+It was introduced to support LV2 minimum port buffer size that was actually used by sfizz.
+It should really be a port property, not of a parameter.

 ### Dynamic ports

 At this state it is still not clearly supported.
 We might still introduce support for dynamic ports in the future.
 To make it happen, the usage scenario should be still limited like (1) plugin configuration and state restoration is done before port configuration, and/or (2) there should be port configuration "reset" when plugin configuration change happens, meaning that dynamic port connections are all killed off by host.
 This is still doable within the new design ideas above.

 ### Appendix: List of implicit ports

-Those negative port indices (mentioned through the document) are reserved:
+Those ports may be automatically added:

-- `-1`: host-to-plugin system common message port
+- host-to-plugin system MIDI port
-- `-2`: plugin-to-host system common message port
+- plugin-to-host system MIDI port
-- `-3`: host-to-plugin realtime event port
+- host-to-plugin realtime MIDI port
-- `-4`: plugin-to-host realtime event port (currently no plan to use though)
+- plugin-to-host realtime MDI port (currently no plan to use though)

+They will be added after all defined ports.
+Indexes are passed as part of port-config setup confirmation request.

 ## Implementation steps